Barney Miller: Awards and honors

+Nick Yemana's coffee mugh, badge, and desk nameplate on display at the National Museum of American History.

 Barney Miller won a DGA Award from the Directors Guild of America in 1981.
 The series won a Primetime Emmy Award for Outstanding Comedy Series in 1982, after it ended.
 It received six other nominations in that category, from 1976 to 1981.
 The series won Primetime Emmy Awards for Outstanding Writing in a Comedy Series in 1980 (in addition to nominations in 1976, 1977 and 1982), Outstanding Directing in a Comedy or Comedy-Variety or Music Series in 1979, and was nominated for a number of others.
 It won Golden Globe Awards for Best Television Comedy or Musical Series in 1976 and 1977 (from a total of seven nominations), and won a Peabody Award in 1978.
 In 2013, TV Guide ranked Barney Miller at No. 46 on its list of the 60 best series of all time.

+A variety of props from the series, including the jail cell door, assignment board, and badges belonging to various characters, are currently owned by the National Museum of American History.
+Also residing in the collection are Nick Yemana's nameplate and coffee mug, which along with his badge have been displayed as part of the Entertainment Nation exhibit in the museum.

 Home media

 Sony Pictures Home Entertainment has released the first three seasons of Barney Miller on DVD in Region 1.
 Season 1 was released on January 20, 2004, to slow sales, and Sony decided not to release any more seasons.
 However, the decision was later reversed and Season 2 was released in 2008 (four years after the release of Season 1), followed by Season 3 in 2009.

 Shout!
 Factory acquired the rights to the series in 2011 and subsequently released a complete series set on October 25, 2011.
 The 25-disc set features all 168 episodes of the series as well as bonus features and the first season of the Abe Vigoda spin-off, Fish.

 In 2014, Shout! began releasing individual season sets, season 4 was released on January 7, 2014, season 5 on May 13, 2014.
 Season 6 on December 9, 2014. and Season 7 on April 7, 2015, followed by the eighth and final season on July 7, 2015.

 Season 1 was released on DVD in Region 4 on December 20, 2006.